 SMU holds its 96th annual Commencement

-The Honorable Justice Pius Nkonzo Langa of South Africa received an honorary Doctor of Laws degree for his contributions to humanity.
+The Honorable Justice Pius Nkonzo Langa of South Africa received the honorary Doctor of Laws degree during the ceremony.
 The former Chief Justice of the Constitutional Court of South Africa, he has dedicated his life to supporting human rights and democracy across the globe, and opposing the system of apartheid.
 (Read more.)

 The weekend's activities also included the Baccalaureate service Friday in McFarlin Auditorium.
 The service was followed by Rotunda Recessional, a tradition in which seniors march through the Rotunda of Dallas Hall, marking the end of their undergraduate years and the beginning of their lifelong association with SMU as alumni.